How to Create a Personalized Homeschool High School That Fits Your Teen

-Want to create a personalized homeschool high school?
-Ditch the one-size-fits-all model and design a meaningful high school experience based on your teen’s real interests, strengths, and goals.
+Want to create a personalized homeschool high school that actually fits your teen?
+Ditch the one-size-fits-all model and design a meaningful high school experience built around their real interests, strengths, and goals.

 When my son was little, he was deeply into LEGO, Minecraft, and Roblox.
 Like many moms, I found myself wondering: Is he going to be an engineer?